 Hazard map

 Hazard maps show which settlement areas are threatened by floods, avalanches, landslides or rockfall.
 There is a separate map for each of these 4 hazard categories.
-The maps show which areas will be flooded during the next storm, where avalanches will fall, or which slope could slide.
+The maps show which areas could be flooded in the next storm, where avalanches could fall or which slopes could start to slide.

-In addition, the hazard map contains detailed information on the causes, sequence, spatial extent, intensity and probability of occurrence of natural events.
+The hazard map also contains detailed information on the causes, course, spatial extent, intensity and probability of occurrence of natural events.

 Benefits of the hazard map